-Officers have carried out a comprehensive review of the Whistleblowing Policy, taking into account advice from Internal Audit.
+Having carried out their review, officers do not currently recommend any changes to the Whistleblowing Policy.
 A copy of the draft Policy is attached as an appendix to this report.

-Following consideration and approval by the Fire Authority at its April meeting, the Policy will be available for Members to view on the dedicated area of the Authority's website.
+Following consideration and approval by the Fire Authority at its February meeting, the Policy will be available on the Authority's website.
 It will also be brought to the attention of all employees on the Service's weekly newsletter.